Here Comes the King: "When You Say Budweiser, You've Said It All"

 Another Budweiser jingle, "When You Say Budweiser, You've Said It All," also with music and lyrics by Steve Karmen, was published a year earlier in 1970, and part of its lyric inspired "Here Comes the King."

 The underlying instrumental is imitative of a stereotypical Bohemian polka band.
 Its style resembles the famous Coca-Cola jingle "I'd Like to Teach the World to Sing" in that it begins with a lone voice, joined by another singer, and eventually a choral group (Both songs can be heard on the CD, Tee Vee Toons: The Commercials).
 Many of the lines are punctuated at the end by a double drumbeat.

 The award-winning anthem was a hit from the moment it first aired.
 Sonny & Cher recorded a song titled, "When You Say Love", written by two country songwriters using the tune of this jingle, and in 1972, it reached number 32 on the Billboard Hot 100 chart and number 2 on the Easy Listening chart.
 (Karmen successfully sued the songwriters for copyright infringement.)
 In 1976 and 1977, the Budweiser company was sponsoring Lou Rawls's live shows, and Rawls could be heard at the time singing on television commercials for the company.

-Popular culture

-"Here Comes the King" can be heard at the end of the seventh inning during all St. Louis Cardinals home games and at different times during the game (mainly when the team is in a rally).
-During the period when Anheuser-Busch owned the Cardinals, it was played instead of "Take Me Out to the Ball Game" during the seventh-inning stretch, with Take Me Out to the Ball Game being played in the eighth inning.
-It is also played at St. Louis Blues home games.
-Saint Louis University also takes to playing the song during half-time of home basketball games.
-The SLU pep-band plays the song while the student section sings the lyrics.

-The tuba section of the Florida State University Marching Chiefs, The Royal Flush, plays "Here Comes the King" while entering any time that they perform as a section.

-Georgia Tech bands play "When You Say Bud" regularly at GT sporting and alumni events.
-The band first played the song in 1970 as a tribute to then-head coach Bud Carson, and the tradition has remained strong.
-"Bud" is played between the 3rd and 4th quarters at football games, during the second half of Tech basketball games, as well as during volleyball matches, and as part of the 7th inning stretch in baseball games.

-The University of Wisconsin–Madison's band also plays the song at sporting events, changing the last line to "When you say WIS-CON-SIN, you've said it all!"
-The song has been known to sway the upper deck of Camp Randall Stadium because fans dance the polka when the song is played.